jsunier/php-symfony-test/README.md

 ## Informations

-For now, there is only two available database adapters for he available PHP versions:
+For now, there is only two available database adapters for the available PHP versions:

 * PostgreSQL
 * MySQL/MariaDB